Causality-Aware Transformer Networks for Robotic Navigation: Background

 \textbf{Differences with Markov Property} While the intuition of these assumptions may appear similar to the Markov Property \cite{puterman1990markov}, they are distinct concepts from three perspectives: 1) Our assumptions pertain to causality, whereas the Markov property concerns transitional probability.
 2) The Markov property underpins problem formulations such as Markov Decision Processes (MDPs), rather than serving as a specific modeling technique.
 However, our focus is on the practical aspects, and we discuss the appropriate architecture for modelling the scenario.
 3) Our method is broadly applicable in both Reinforcement Learning and Supervised Learning contexts, thus not restricted to MDPs.

 We depict these causal assumptions in a causal graph, as illustrated in the enlarged Causal Understanding Module in Figure~\ref{fig:framework}, where the edge $S_{t-1} \rightarrow S_{t} \leftarrow a_{t-1}$ corresponds to the Assumption~\ref{assumption:state_action}, and the edge $S_{t} \rightarrow a_{t}$ corresponds to the Assumption~\ref{assumption:state_goal_action}.
 Further, we derive Proposition~\ref{proposition:no_long_term} based on these assumptions, which suggests that there exist NO direct causal relationships between $S_{t-1}$ and $S_{t+1}$, so $S_{t-1} \rightarrow S_{t+1}$ is marked by a light dotted line, indicating the causation between them is indirect and weak. \begin{proposition} At any given time step $t$, and for any integer $\delta \geq 2$, there exist no direct causal relationships between $S_{t}$ and $S_{t-\delta}$, the causal relationships between states $S_{t}$ and $S_{t-\delta}$ are indirect and must be mediated by states $S_{t'}$ for all $t'$ where $t-\delta \leq t' \leq t$. \end{proposition} As discussed in Section~\ref{method_motivation}, we identify Proposition~\ref{proposition:no_long_term} as a crucial distinction between Navigation tasks and other sequential data tasks such as NLP.
-Therefore, we aim to make the direct causal relationship $S_{t-1} \rightarrow a_{t-1}$, $S_{t-1} \rightarrow S_{t}$ and $a_{t-1} \rightarrow S_{t}$ stand out from the associations in other forms.
-While $S_{t-1} \rightarrow a_{t-1}$ is inherently highlighted by the data collection process in the task, $S_{t-1} \rightarrow S_{t}$ and $a_{t-1} \rightarrow S_{t}$ need to be addressed in the historical data modelling step.
-Building on these concepts, we propose our method to make these causal associations stand out from the associations in other forms.
+Note that we are not denying the existence of long-term associations between $S_{t}$ and $S_{t-\delta}$.
+Instead, we argue that these associations should be mediated by intermediate states, making them weaker than short-term associations driven by direct causation.
+Therefore, to encourage the direct causal relationship $S_{t-1} \rightarrow S_{t}$ and $a_{t-1} \rightarrow S_{t}$ \textbf{stand out} from the associations in other forms, we introduce our method in Section~\ref{method_transformer}.